East Play Prospect Assessment

 During completion operations, perforations targeting potential producer zones with good permeability and porosity appeared to suffer from blockage by volcanic ash and tuff.
 Attempts to clear the perforations by pumping and establish consistent flows of oil with low water cut were unsuccessful.
 A plan was developed to flow other, low permeability zones by fracking.

 Between September 2018 and March 2019, the Company developed a detailed fracking plan for Eblana-3 and carried out water quality and other studies as part of the permit application process.
 The Nevada Division of Minerals duly awarded the permit on April 26 2019.
-However, significant developments in the Company’s understanding of the oil system in Hot Creek Valley, driven by additional data collection and intensive modelling activity, led the Company to decide not to proceed with fracking Eblana-3, in favour of drilling a further well or wells most likely in the western part of its acreage.
+However, significant developments in the Company’s understanding of the oil system in Hot Creek Valley, driven by additional data collection and intensive modelling activity, led the Company to decide not to proceed with fracking Eblana-3, in favour of drilling a further well or wells.